RutronikSystemSolutions/RDK4_REV2_RAB5-OSIRE_DEMO/README.md

 <img src="images/rdk4_rab5.jpg" style="zoom:15%;" />

-**NOTE:** The SB55 has to be removed and SB54 has to be shorted on the bottom side of RDK4 to enable the  Arduino +5V supply from USB-C KitProg3 terminal.
-With this modification the current up to 400 mA may flow from USB-C port.
-In case more current is needed, please use RDK4 BATTERY supply terminals and switch to RECOM RPX-1.5Q power supply on RAB5-OSIRE board.
+**NOTE:**  The current up to 100 mA may flow from the System Basis Chip [U1] TLE9262-3BQXV33 VCC2 LDO Ouput.
+In case more current is needed, please use RDK4 BATTERY supply terminals and switch to RECOM RPX-1.5Q power supply on RAB5-OSIRE board [Switch the jumper from pins 2 and 3 to pins 1 and 2 on the P2 port].
+This would increase the current limit to 1.5A.

 ## Requirements